shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 1. In the first transaction we are sending **udit** as the **sender** who we have set as **CounterParty**.
 Hence, we expect our transaction to fail and have **valid** set as **False**.
 2. In the second transaction we are sending ```sp.tez(1)``` as the owner's stake which we have set as 25 XTZ.
 Hence, we expect our transaction to fail and have **valid** set as **False**.
 3. The third transaction has both the owner and stake amount correct and we expect it to be a valid transaction.
-4. In the fourth transaction evn though all the parameters are correct , the owner has already staked once in the contract and can not stake again.
+4. In the fourth transaction even though all the parameters are correct, the owner has already staked once in the contract and can not stake again.
 Hence, we expect our transaction to fail and have **valid** set as **False**.

 ## ```addBalanceCounterparty()```